dan-grant-hunter/London_Free_Transport/README.md

 ## Overview

-In this imbalanced classification project, we used data from a 2020 survey to analyse the views of young Londoners (aged 16-18) regarding the decision to suspend free travel for under-18s and then classified participants based on whether or not they approved of the decison.
+In this imbalanced classification project, I used data from a 2020 survey to analyse the views of young Londoners (aged 16-18) regarding the decision to suspend free travel for under-18s and then classified participants based on whether or not they approved of the decision.

 ## Summary of Findings

 **Below are some of the key findings from the analysis:**

-- An overwhelming majority of young Londoners (>95%) disapproved of the plans to end free transport while a small percentage either appproved of the plans (\~2%) or were unsure (\~2%).
+- An overwhelming majority of young Londoners (>95%) disapproved of the plans to end free transport while a small percentage either approved of the plans (\~2%) or were unsure (\~2%).

 - Males were more than twice as likely to approve of the decision to end free transport than females (1.62% vs 0.69% of total number of participants respectively).